onlyurei/knockout-spa/README.md

 ### How do I use it? ###

 * All required files are in the repo already
+* Take a look at the file structure and comments/TODOs in the bootstrapped setup - you'll figure out everything in 30 minutes
 * Only needed external thing is the RequireJS optimizer r.js, just run npm install in the repo